 Similarly, it’s unlikely that you’ll experience many tea breaks.
 In fact, if someone invites you to their house for tea, the chances are you’ll be eating rather than drinking as the word tea is commonly used (particularly in the North) to describe dinner!

 Again, this stereotype is true but perhaps not quite as true as some people make out.
 Many Brits, looking to escape the pressures of the working week, will descend on city centres at the weekend to have a drink (or 10) and generally have a good time.
 Some, however, do drink far too much and end up getting themselves into trouble.

 How are British people when it comes to greetings and speech? – you must know that even the rudest of British people have some semblance of manners; from a young age, British people are taught the importance of saying please, thank you and sorry.
 As a result, manners are extremely important to British people and failing to observe them is seen as incredibly rude.

 The level of politeness among British people may surprise you at first as it’s certainly more prevalent than in some other countries.
 Don’t worry though because it’s easy to get used to; just say ‘thank you’ when someone has given you something or moved out of the way for you, ‘please’ when asking for something and ‘sorry’ should you bump into someone or inconvenience them slightly.
 Eventually, it’ll become second nature!

 Getting used to the quirks of a new culture can be quite daunting and frustrating, but it’s important to realise that a lot of what you hear on television and on the internet isn’t strictly true.
 Also, remember to have patience; while certain things may seem completely alien at first, you’ll soon get used to them!

-So now you’ve learnt a little bit more about the British people, why not take a look at some of our English language courses?
+So now you’ve learnt a little bit more about how are British people, why not take a look at some of our English language courses?
 Our English language school in Manchester is the perfect place to learn the language while interacting with the people who speak it!